-is in an extremely risky position and may incur large losses if the value of the underlying interest increases above the exercise price.
+a.
+The writer of an uncovered call (other than a binary call) is in an extremely risky position and may incur large losses if the value of the underlying interest increases above the exercise price.
 For the writer of an uncovered call (other than a binary call), the potential loss is unlimited.
 When a physical delivery call is assigned an exercise, the writer will have to purchase the underlying interest in order to satisfy his obligation on the call, and his loss will be the excess of the purchase price over the exercise price of the call reduced by the premium received for writing the call.
-In the case of a cash-settled call other than a binary call, the loss will be the cash settlement amount reduced by the premium.
+In the case of assh-settled call other than a binary call, the loss will be the cash settlement amount reduced by the premium.
 Anything that may cause the price of the underlying interest to rise dramatically, such as a strong market rally or the announcement of a tender offer for an underlying stock at a price that is substantially above the prevailing market price, can cause larges losses for an uncovered call writer.
 For the writer of a binary call, the potential loss will be limited to the fixed cash settlement amount of the option minus the premium received for writing the call.
-The writer of a binary call will be obligated to pay the entire fixed cash settlement amount of the entire fixed cash settlement amount of the money.
+The writer of a binary call will be obligated to pay the entire fixed cash settlement amount if the exercise settlement value is only slightly in the money or, for certain binary calls, even if the exercise settlement amount.